-On June 17, 2020, Antero Resources' stockholders approved the Antero Resources Corporation 2020 Long-Term Incentive Plan (the "2020 Plan"), which replaced the Antero Resources Corporation Long-Term Incentive Plan (the "2013 Plan"), and the 2020 Plan became effective as of such date.
-The 2020 Plan provides for grants of stock options (including incentive stock options), stock appreciation rights, restricted stock awards, RSU awards, vested stock awards, dividend equivalent awards and other stock-based and cash awards.
-The terms and conditions of the awards granted are established by the Compensation Committee of Antero Resources' Board of Directors.
-Employees, officers, non-employee directors and other service providers of the Company and its affiliates are eligible to receive awards under the 2020 Plan.
-No further awards will be granted under the 2013 Plan on or after June 17, 2020.
+On June 17, 2020, Antero Resources' stockholders approved the Antero Resources Corporation 2020 Long Term Incentive Plan (the "AR LTIP"), which replaced the Antero Resources Corporation Long Term Incentive Plan (the "2013 Plan") and became effective as of such date.
+On June 5, 2024, the Company's stockholders approved the Amended AR LTIP.
+This amendment increased the number of shares of the Company's common stock reserved for awards from 10,050,000 shares to 14,916,100 shares, and extended the term of the plan from June 17, 2030 to June 5, 2034.
+The Amended AR LTIP provides for grants of stock options (including incentive stock options), stock appreciation rights, restricted stock awards, RSU awards, vested stock awards, dividend equivalent awards and other stock-based and cash awards.
+The terms and conditions of the awards granted are established by the Compensation Committee of Antero Resources' Board of Directors (the "Board").
+Employees, officers, non-employee directors and other service providers of the Company and its affiliates are eligible to receive awards under the Amended AR LTIP.

-The 2020 Plan provides for the reservation of 10,050,000 shares of the Company's common stock, plus the number of certain shares that become available again for delivery from the 2013 Plan in accordance with the share recycling provisions described below.
-The share recycling provisions allow for all or any portion of an award (including an award granted under the 2013 Plan that was outstanding as of June 17, 2020) that expires or is cancelled, forfeited, exchanged, settled for cash or otherwise terminated without actual delivery of the shares to be considered not delivered and thus available for new awards under the 2020 Plan.
-Further, any shares withheld or surrendered in payment of any taxes relating to awards that were outstanding under either the 2013 Plan as of June 17, 2020 or are granted under the 2020 Plan (other than stock options and stock appreciation rights), will again be available for new awards under the 2020 Plan.
+The Amended AR LTIP provides for the reservation of 14,916,100 shares of the Company's common stock, plus the number of certain shares that become available again for delivery in accordance with the share recycling provisions described below.
+The share recycling provisions allow for all or any portion of an award (including an award granted under the 2013 Plan that was outstanding as of June 17, 2020) that expires or is cancelled, forfeited, exchanged, settled for cash or otherwise terminated without the actual delivery of shares to be considered not delivered and thus, available for new awards under the Amended AR LTIP.
+Further, any shares withheld or surrendered in payment of any taxes relating to awards that were outstanding under either the 2013 Plan as of June 17, 2020 or are granted under the AR LTIP or Amended AR LTIP (other than stock options and stock appreciation rights), will again be available for new awards under the Amended AR LTIP.

-A total of 7,059,518 shares were available for future grant under the 2020 Plan as of December 31, 2023.
+A total of 10,957,316 shares were available for future grant under the Amended AR LTIP as of December 31, 2024.

 Antero Midstream Partners' general partner was authorized to grant up to 10,000,000 common units representing limited partner interests in Antero Midstream Partners under the Antero Midstream Partners LP Long-Term Incentive Plan (the "AMP Plan") to non-employee directors of its general partner and certain officers, employees, and consultants of Antero Midstream Partners and its affiliates (which includes Antero Resources).
 Antero Resources deconsolidated Antero Midstream Partners on March 12, 2019, and on such date, each outstanding phantom unit award under the AMP Plan, was assumed by Antero Midstream and converted into 1.8926 RSUs (all such RSUs, the "Converted AM RSU Awards") under the Antero Midstream Corporation Long Term Incentive Plan (the "AM Plan").
 Each RSU award under the AM Plan represented a right to receive one share of Antero Midstream common stock.
-As of December 31, 2023, all Converted AM RSU Awards were fully vested.
+As of December 31, 2024, all Converted AM RSU Awards were fully vested.